MaltegoTech/maltego-trx/README.md

 gunicorn --bind=0.0.0.0:8080 --threads=25 --workers=2 project:app
 ```

-*For publicly accessible servers, it is recommended to run your Gunicorn server behind proxy servers such as Nginx.*
+*For publicly accessible servers, it is recommended to run your Gunicorn server behind proxy servers such as nginx.*

 ## Run a Docker Transform server

-The `demo` folder provides an example project.
-The Docker files given can be used to set up and run your project in
+The `Dockerfiles` can be used to set up and run your project in Docker.
-Docker.

-The Dockerfile and docker-compose file can be used to easily setup and run a development transform server.
+The `Dockerfile` and `docker-compose.yml` files can be used to easily set up and run a development transform server.

-If you have copied the `docker-compose.yml`, `Dockerfile` and `prod.yml` files into your project, then you can use the
+If you have copied the `docker-compose.yml` file into your project, you can use the following commands to run the server
-following commands to run the server in Docker.
+in Docker.

 Run the following to start the development server: